 Pick of the Week:

-Royals No. 9 made me wonder if the Progenitors experimented on all of the Kree or a select group of Kree and they wiped out the unaltered Kree.
+Royals No. 9 made me wonder if the Progenitors experimented on all of the Kree or a select group of the alien race and they wiped out the unaltered Kree.
 The recent hookup highlighted Gorgon’s tender side with his interaction with Medusa.
 I wonder if Flint is added to the list of confirmed survivors with what was shown in the distant future.
-The World Farm reminded me of a mix of Kirby imagination & Morrison zaniness.
-I wonder what the relationship between the Celestials and the Progenitors. .
+The World Farm reminded me of a mix of Kirby imagination and Morrison zaniness.
+I wonder what the relationship between the Celestials and the Progenitors.

-Extremity No. 7 gave us a sense of how deep this feud between the Paznina & the Roto is.
-I can’t shake the original Avatar vibe, the Paznina remind me of the Fire Nation & the Roto remind me of the Water Tribe, and the much desired “small god”, Shiloh is a stand-in for Aang.
+Extremity No. 7 gave us a sense of how deep this feud between the Paznina and the Roto is.
+I can’t shake the original Avatar vibe.
+The Paznina remind me of the Fire Nation and Roto remind of the Water Tribe, and the much desired “small god,” Shiloh is a stand-in for Aang.

 Slots No. 1 is another series like Southern Bastard that I would love to see on the small or big screen.

 Regression No. 5 reminds me of the creepy experimental horror movies that you would see on cable tv during the wee hours of the morning.

 All-Star Batman No. 14 was a nice conclusion of an Alfred focused tale.
 Hope to see more of the Alfred clone in the future.

 Justice League No. 30 surprised me with the revelation of Sovereign’s true identity and how Aquaman became so damaged.